samfargo/townscout/docs/ARCHITECTURE_OVERVIEW.md

 - `src/taxonomy.py` defines the canonical class → category → subcategory hierarchy, brand registry, and source tag mappings.
 Optional CSV/YAML files in `data/` override defaults.
 The taxonomy includes special handling for:
   - **Places of Worship**: OSM `amenity=place_of_worship` POIs are classified by their `religion` tag into separate categories: `place_of_worship_church` (Christian), `place_of_worship_synagogue` (Jewish), `place_of_worship_temple` (Hindu/Buddhist/Jain/Sikh), and `place_of_worship_mosque` (Muslim).
 This allows users to filter by specific worship types while OSM only provides the generic `place_of_worship` amenity tag.
   - **Libraries**: Mapped from OSM `amenity=library` and Overture `library` category.
 - `src/geometry_utils.py` provides geometry hygiene utilities to prevent Shapely 2.x `create_collection` errors when building GeometryCollection or Multi* objects from mixed/invalid geometries.
 The `clean_geoms()` function filters out null, empty, and non-geometry objects before unary_union operations.
+Used extensively in power corridor processing to work around pyrosm compatibility issues.
 - `src/util_osm.py` wraps Geofabrik downloads used by step 01.
+- `townscout/osm/pyrosm_utils.py` provides robust OSM data extraction across pyrosm versions with automatic fallback to alternative APIs and ensures requested tag columns are always present in returned DataFrames (critical for power corridor voltage extraction).

 **New Module Structure (Oct 2024 Refactoring):**